atimpone/aws-foundation-journey/1-dev-environments/2-8-onboard-dev-teams.md

 ## 5. Brief Development Team Members

-***...meet with the development team members to review the getting started guide and address any onboarding and ongoing support questions...***
+Meet with the development team members to brief them on their access and other topics covered in the  [Example Getting Started Guide](3-1-getting-started-guide.md).

 ## Next Steps